tphummel/data.tomhummel.com/content/recipe/peloton-output-cheatsheet.md

 aliases: ["/recipe/peloton-cheatsheet"]
 ---

-Quickly see the relationship between average wattage and total output.
-Peloton computes total output using: 100 watts x 1 second = 100 joules ([reference](http://www.brygs.com/your-peloton-screen-resistance-cadence-and-output/)).
+Quickly see the relationship between time, average wattage, and total kilojoules.
+Peloton computes joules using: 100 watts x 1 second = 100 joules ([reference](http://www.brygs.com/your-peloton-screen-resistance-cadence-and-output/)).

 <!--more-->

-## Avg Wattage + Duration to Total Output
+## Avg Wattage and Duration to Total kj

-If you average the wattage in a row for the duration in a column, you'll get the total output in the intersecting cell.
+If you average the wattage in a row for the duration in a column, you'll get the kilojoule total in the intersecting cell.

 | watts/minutes | 10     | 20     | 30     | 45     | 60      |
 |---------------|--------|--------|--------|--------|---------|